Q-Technologies/puppet-osbaseline/README.md

 on the next Puppet runs.

 If `osbaseline::repos::do_update` is set to `true` in Hiera, the `yum distro-sync` operation will be run against the baseline repo only.

-Currently a reboot is not performed, but this may be added in the future (depending on demand).
+If `osbaseline::repos::do_reboot` is set to `true` in Hiera, the system will be rebooted after the puppet run has completed.

 #### Included Scripts to Manage Groups
 There are included scripts to manage the creation of the groups and to make it easier to move nodes between the groups.
 The scripts are managed through hiera.